GitHubDragonFly/Localized_3js/README.md

   - or open the `app.py` file in VS Code, wait for it to find python interpreters and press `F5`
   - In the browser go to `http://localhost:5000` to see the page

-# Optional Custom Mods (use all or none)
+## Optional Custom Mods (use all or none)

-These files / folders should be placed in the corresponding folder and replace any existing files:
+These files / folders should be placed in their corresponding folder and replace any existing files:

 - `sw.js` file ------------------------	main folder/editor/
 - `Strings.js` file -------------------	main folder/editor/js/